hakeem-amsagguine/linux/Documentation/filesystems/vfat.rst

 The lcase field specifies if the base and/or the extension of an 8.3 name should be capitalized.
-This field does not seem to be used by Windows 95 but it is used by Windows NT.
-The case of filenames is not completely compatible from Windows NT to Windows 95.
+This field does not seem to be used by linux 95 but it is used by linux NT.
+The case of filenames is not completely compatible from linux NT to linux 95.
 It is not completely compatible in the reverse direction, however.
-Filenames that fit in the 8.3 namespace and are written on Windows NT to be lowercase will show up as uppercase on Windows 95.
+Filenames that fit in the 8.3 namespace and are written on linux NT to be lowercase will show up as uppercase on linux 95.

 .. note:: Note that the ``start`` and ``size`` values are actually little
           endian integer values.
 The descriptions of the fields in this